projectdiscovery/ratelimit/README.md

 A Golang rate limit implementation which allows burst of request during the defined duration.

+### Differences with 'golang.org/x/time/rate#Limiter'

+The original library i.e `golang.org/x/time/rate` implements classic **token bucket** algorithm allowing a burst of tokens and a refill that happens at a specified ratio by one unit at a time whereas this implementation is a variant  that allows a burst of tokens just like "the token bucket" algorithm, but the refill happens entirely at the defined ratio.

+This allows scanners to respect maximum defined rate limits, pause until the allowed interval hits, and then process again at maximum speed.
+The original library slowed down requests according to the refill ratio.

 ## Example

 An Example showing usage of ratelimit as a library is specified below: